Yashdhamija/Ecommerce/README.md

 (Note - in the urls, key refers to the partner key, used to authenticate a partner in order to fulfill the request.
 A sample key :~ bc629434-da50-416f-aead-c1c492b88271)

+The Rest API page can also be accessed once a partner is logged in into BookStore.
+Once logged in as Partner, simply click on Rest API and it will take you to a page which has all the links mentioned above.

 # To Test/Use the project

 You can un the project acting as a user, business partner or as a dmin.
 You can register/signup as a customer or a partner and test or run the functionalities accessible (check access metrix).